-You can book your shuttle from Antigua to Chichicastenango here.
-For shuttles from Chichicastenango to Panajachel click here.
+You can book your shuttle from Antigua to Chichicastenango locally.
+You will then need a bus or shuttle from Chichicastenango to Panajachel.
 Once you get to Panajachel, hop on one of the public boats to the village where you are staying.
 Beware you may be asked to pay the tourist price.

 Where to stay in Lake Atitlan

 From budget-friendly backpacker digs to more high-end eco resorts, there are plenty of accommodation options around Lake Atitlan.
 You may want to look for one of these in San Pedro la Laguna – this is a popular spot for tourists on the southern shore of the lake, and naturally has many places to choose from.
 Casa Blanca, for example, has a waterside deck and a vibrant atmosphere.

 For something less touristy, San Marcos la Laguna is more about the yoga and has a relaxed atmosphere to show for it.
 You could splash out a little and stay at Lush Atitlan, complete with lakefront rooms and beautifully decorated interiors.